Japan shrugs off embarrassing court loss, vows resumption of Antarctic whaling

 Though few Japanese now eat whale, the government argues that the meat is a part of Japanese food culture.

-“Even if some country thinks that whales are special or sacred, as long as whales are sustainably utilized that view should not be forced on others,” Morishita said.
+“Even if some country thinks that whales are special or sacred, as long as whales are sustainably utilised that view should not be forced on others,” Morishita said.